By Eric Hochberger / Mediavine.com

 Unfortunately, because our company’s primary source of Web traffic comes from organic search, that means increased competition for the exact same news clip(s).

 Luckily, Viddler is search-engine friendly by default.
-Whether you use their iFrame or HTLM5 with legacy embed code, you’re going to get indexed by Google video.
+Whether you use their iFrame or HTLM5 with legacy or arpeggio embed code, you’re going to get indexed by Google video.

 But, if you’re looking to beat your competition, you need to go beyond search engine friendliness.
 You need to be search engine optimized. … Enter schema.org.
 For those not familiar, it is the process of using HTML tags to markup your page, which allows searches engines to identify key elements.
 It has been created and used by Google, Bing and Yahoo!
 And you should use it for everything!